Jessime/Jessime.github.io/_posts/2020-02-02-protein_muffins.md

 ## Directions

-### Mixing
+### Pre-prep

-I started off the same way I do when making chocolate chip cookies:

 * Dump chia seeds into a cup or small bowl, add the water, and mix well.
   * Set the mixture aside until needed.
 It should be a gel by the time you're ready to use it.

+### Mixing

+I started off the same way I do when making chocolate chip cookies:

 * Chop the butter into slices in the mixing bowl; beat with sugar (both brown and white) until smooth.
 * Add eggs; beat on low until smooth
 * While the mixer continues, slowly add the vanilla.